RohitPawar001/Structures-and-Algorithms/README.md

 <br> the element insertation and deletion done at the same end.
 <br> we can perform two operation in stack ther are <br> 1.push <br> 2.pop

+<h1>bytearray</h1>
+A binary array in Python typically refers to an array that contains binary data, which is data represented in the form of 0s and 1s.
+There are several ways to work with binary arrays in Python, depending on your specific needs.
+Here are a few common methods:<br>
+1.using numpy <br>2.using array module <br>3.using lists <br>4.using bytearray